Bug bounty program

 - Denial of service attacks caused only by a large volume of requests or massive brute-force attempts.

 - Issues related to software or protocols not under Postman's control or disclosure of public information and information that does not present significant risk.

 - Remote code execution in services that is intended to provide remote code execution within a sandbox as a service and reports that we determine to be an accepted risk owing to the nature of our service.

-- We provide services that give our users the ability to publicly display any of their data and it is their responsibility to ensure any sensitive data is protected, as indicated in our shared-responsibility model.
-As such, please refrain from reporting any issues where users of our service have accidentally exposed their data.
+- We provide services that give our users the ability to publicly display any of their data.
+As indicated in our shared-responsibility model, end users have to ensure that they follow safe practices.
 However, if you become aware of any security concerns specific to our users and how they are using Postman, please feel free to contact us, and we will reach out to the user on your behalf.

-- Social engineering (including phishing) of Postdot Technologies Inc. staff or any physical attempts against Postdot Technologies Inc. property.
+- Social engineering (including phishing) of Postman, Inc. staff or any physical attempts against Postman, Inc. property.

 - Software version disclosure / Banner identification issues / Descriptive error messages or headers (e.g. stack traces, application or server errors).